lsst-tstn/tstn-034/index.rst

 Abstract
 ========

-This technote contains design considerations for the Catcher, an event-driven processing component for the Rubin Observatory Control System.
+This technote contains design considerations for the Catcher, an event-driven processing component for the Rubin Observatory Control System (RubinOCS).
-We briefly review the existing functionality of the system and discuss the use case for the Catcher.
+We briefly review the existing functionality of the system and discuss the use case for the ``Catcher``.
 The idea originated from the First-Look Analysis and Feedback Functionality (FAFF) working group, and a more in-depth analysis of the use cases can be found in their reports.

 Introduction
 ============

-One of the finding of the First-Look Analysis and Feedback Functionality (FAFF) working group :sitcomtn:`025` :cite:`SITCOMTN-025`, was the need for a service to ...
+One of the findings of the First-Look Analysis and Feedback Functionality (FAFF) working group :sitcomtn:`025` :cite:`SITCOMTN-025`, was the need for a service to ...

    handle the low-level coordination of identifying when a specific condition is met, then launching and monitoring an analysis process.

-The idea is basically to have a component capable of executing event-driven processing and report generation.
+The idea is to have a component, the ``Catcher``, capable of executing event-driven processing and report generation.

-The Rubin Observatory Control System currently contains a ``Watcher`` CSC that is capable of generating alerts from user defined rules (e.g. event-driven alerts).
+The RubinOCS currently contains a ``Watcher`` CSC that is capable of generating event driven alerts from user-defined rules (e.g. event-driven alerts).
-Moreover, the ``ScriptQueue`` and ``OCPS`` CSCs are both able to execute command-driven processes.
+It also includes the ``ScriptQueue`` and ``OCPS`` CSCs which are both able to execute command-driven processes.
-While the ``ScriptQueue`` is tailored towards control system operations (e.g. moving the telescope, taking data, etc.), the ``OCPS`` is dedicated to executing DM-pipeline tasks processes.
+While the ``ScriptQueue`` is tailored towards control system operations (e.g. moving the telescope, taking data, etc.), the ``OCPS`` is dedicated to executing DM pipeTask.
-The missing piece of functionality is the capability of mixing a ``Watcher``-like behavior (event-processing) with ``ScriptQueue``/``OCPS``-like behavior.
+In a sense, the missing piece of functionality is the capability of mixing a ``Watcher``-like behavior (event-processing) with ``ScriptQueue``/``OCPS``-like behavior.
 Furthermore, we are also interested in generating comprehensive reports from the results of these processes and alarms for particular conditions.

+A key functionality of the ``Catcher``, that differentiates it from the ``Watcher``, is the ability to execute an analysis process once a certain condition is met.
-The following are the key functionality we are looking for in the ``Catcher``.
+In the following sections we will explore the key functionality we are looking for in the ``Catcher``.

 Commandable SAL Component
 -------------------------